 The WCJC – Fund Your Future initiative was created to help students fund their education during the challenging times of the COVID-19 pandemic.
 Listed below you will find a range of scholarships, grants and other assistance aimed at helping students continue their education at WCJC.

-WCJC's Fund Your Future resources are limited in availability for qualified students enrolling with WCJC for the Summer and Fall 2021 semesters.
+WCJC's Fund Your Future resources are limited in availability for qualified students enrolling with WCJC for the Summer 2022 and Fall/Spring 2022-2023 semesters.

 Tuition & Fee Installment Plan

-For early enrollees, WCJC’s Tuition & Fee Installment Plan enables students to pay 25 percent of their tuition and fees up front, plus a $35 non-refundable enrollment fee, and then spread out the remainder of their tuition in equal monthly installments.
+WCJC's Tuition & Fee Installment Plan for Summer terms allows students to pay 50 percent of tuition and fees at time of plan entry, plus a $35 non-refundable enrollment fee.
+The remaining 50 percent will be due mid-term.
+Enroll now to spread out your payments!
+For early enrollees, WCJC’s Fall Tuition & Fee Installment Plan enables students to pay 25 percent of their tuition and fees up front, plus a $35 non-refundable enrollment fee, and then spread out the remainder of their tuition in equal monthly installments.
 All registered WCJC students can apply for an installment plan.
 The Tuition & Fee Installment Plan link has additional information.

 Discounted Tuition & Fees Program

 Additional assistance is being provided for WCJC students who take more than 13 hours of academic transfer courses.
 Under this policy, tuition and fees will be waived for any courses above the 13 credit hours.
 For example, an in-district student taking 19 credit hours will pay roughly $1,214 – the same amount paid by a student taking only 13 hours.
 Visit the Discounted Tuition & Fees Program link for more information.